Office hours: Monday - Friday, 9.00 - 17.00 EDT (UTC-04)

 Dr. Sabine Schmid, Switzerland, Principal Investigator.

-- Immunogenicity of co-administered yellow fever (YF) and measles, mumps, and rubella (MMR) vaccines in pediatric travelers aged 9-15 months from yellow fever non-endemic countries: A pilot study.
+- Immunogenicity of co-administered yellow fever (YF) and measles, mumps, and rubella (MMR) vaccines in pediatric travellers aged 9-15 months from yellow fever non-endemic countries: A pilot study.

 Dr. Stefan Hagmann, United States of America, Principal Investigator.